 If you missed the live presentation, you can watch the YouTube recording if you wish.

 - PWWS monthly meetings take place at the Big Stone Lodge at Dennis Johnston County Park.
 Directions to meeting location for Tuesday meetings (709 Riley Fuzzel Road, Spring, Texas):

 Aldine-Westfield dead ends into Riley Fuzzel Road just northeast of Old Town Spring so there are several ways to get there:

-Take the Rayford/Sawdust exit and go East (right) on Rayford Rd.
+Take the Rayford/Sawdust exit and go east on Rayford Rd.
 After about 4 miles, take a right (south) onto Grand Parkway Frontage Road / Riley Fuzzel Road.
 Drive 1.4 miles to the Dennis Johnston Park (on the right before Hardy Toll Road and after the Spring Creek Bridge).
 Turn right into the park & drive all the way around following the curve to the left until you reach the Old Stone Lodge.